-In an effort to integrate technology into the educational environment, the Office of Instructional Technology at Bethune-Cookman supports online Graduate & Professional Studies.
-Students can pursue the Masters of Science in Transformative Leadership online, in addition to a number of undergraduate and graduate courses.
+Bethune-Cookman University awards bachelor’s degrees and master's degrees.
+Furthermore, the School of Professional Studies works to facilitate the educational goals of non-traditional students, including adults and working professionals.
+In an effort to integrate technology into the educational environment, the Office of Instructional Technology at Bethune-Cookman supports online graduate and professional studies.
 Online coursework reflects identical standards to that of on-campus counterparts, and a student orientation for online learning provides additional information and aids readiness.

 Be the first to write a review.
 Click the link below.